gdm85/distrilock/README.md

 A typical deployment would consist of one or more distrilock daemons running on different hosts and sharing the same directory as an NFSv4 mountpoint.

+distrilock runs on TCP port 40800 and distrilock-ws runs on TCP port 40801 (HTTP websockets).

 ## Terminology and basic functionality

 A **daemon** is a distrilock server-side daemon listening for incoming connections - either TCP or Websockets.